IDEKENTERPRISES/Taxi-Q-Learning/README.md

 ***This assessment consists of 5 subtasks:***

-1. Implement the _epsilon-greedy_ method for the Taxi Environment using OpenAI Gym.
+1. Implement the _epsilon-greedy or $\epsilon$-greedy_ method for the Taxi Environment using OpenAI Gym.

 2. Design a neural network using the epsilon-greedy method.